Longlight-org/CivicForge/CODE_OF_CONDUCT.md

 This Code of Conduct applies within project spaces and in public spaces where a person is representing the project or its community.

 ## Enforcement
 Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to the project team at **conduct@longlight.org**.
+Reports related to legal or licensing matters may be sent to **legal@longlight.org**.
 All complaints will be reviewed fairly and addressed promptly.

 ## Consequences
 Participants asked to stop unacceptable behavior are expected to comply immediately.
 Violations may result in warnings, temporary bans, or permanent exclusion from the community.